 - Camille Reed – founder of Australasian Circular Textile Association, supporting and facilitating the acceleration toward a circular economy for the textiles sector;

-- Dane Ward – General Manager of Afends, a local lifestyle brand who are known for their Hemp Revolution campaign and driving change through sustainable fibres;
+- Dane Ward – General Manager of Afends, a local lifestyle brand that are known for their Hemp Revolution campaign and driving change through sustainable fibers;

 - John Condilis – Founder of Nobody Denim, iconic Australian fashion brand and a pioneer of ethical and sustainable manufacturing in Melbourne;